Cyclone Bejisa: Meteorological history

 The intensification phase of Bejisa was short-lived, as an eyewall replacement cycle resulted in a slight deterioration and fluctuation of the storm's organization and structure.
-On December 31, the system weakened below intense tropical cyclone status as the eye became less organized.
+By 31 December, the system weakened below intense tropical cyclone status as the eye became less organized.
 When the eyewall replacement cycle completed, the eye became larger and the winds increased.
-Late on December 31, Bejisa passed about 125 km west of Tromelin Island.
+Later that day, Bejisa passed about 125 km west of Tromelin Island.
 On the next day, the cyclone attained a secondary peak intensity of 160 km/h.
 However, increasing wind shear eroded the eyewall, which opened the eyewall in the northern periphery.
-Despite Météo-France assessing that Bejisa had weakened, at the same time the JTWC estimated that the cyclone had intensified further to reach peak 1-minute winds of 205 km/h on January 2.
+Despite Météo-France assessing that Bejisa had weakened, at the same time the JTWC estimated that the cyclone had intensified further to reach peak 1-minute winds of 205 km/h on 2 January.
 That day, the storm's center passed within 155 km of Réunion while continuing to the southeast, and the eyewall passed within 15 km of the island.
-Continued wind shear stripped the convection, coupled with cooler water temperatures, and early on January 3, Bejisa weakened below tropical cyclone status.
+Continued wind shear stripped the convection, coupled with cooler water temperatures, and early on 3 January, Bejisa weakened below tropical cyclone status.
 By that time, the ridge to the southeast turned the storm to the southwest.
-A slight decrease in wind shear was expected to allow the convection to rebuild on January 4, and the storm strengthened slightly.
-By January 5, Bejisa began evolving into a post-tropical cyclone, with weaker convection over the center.
+A slight decrease in wind shear was expected to allow the convection to rebuild on 4 January, and the storm strengthened slightly.
+By 5 January, Bejisa began evolving into a post-tropical cyclone, with weaker convection over the center.
 That day, Météo-France reclassified Bejisa as a post-tropical depression, noting that the radius of maximum winds had expanded.
 On the same day, the JTWC discontinued warnings after assessing that the storm had become a subtropical cyclone.
-Increasing wind shear displaced the remaining convection west of the center, and Météo-France discontinued advisories on Bejisa on January 6 after the exposed turned more to the south.
-The storm became extratropical and turned to the northeast, and was last noted on January 7.
+Increasing wind shear displaced the remaining convection west of the center, and Météo-France discontinued advisories on Bejisa on 6 January after the exposed circulation turned more to the south.
+The storm became extratropical and turned to the northeast, and was last noted on 7 January.

 Preparations and impact

 Upon designation as a tropical disturbance, the predecessor to Cyclone Bejisa dropped heavy rainfall across the Seychelles.
-A weather station on Mahé observed 164 mm of rain over a 24-hour period beginning on December 27.
+A weather station on Mahé observed 164 mm of rain over a 24-hour period beginning on 27 December.
 The Farquhar Group were particularly affected, as the storm's incipient central region of convection remained over the area for an extended period of time.

 Before the storm affected Réunion, Bejisa passed west of Tromelin Island, producing winds of 80 km/h.
 The storm also produced heavy rainfall on Mauritius, reaching 156.3 mm at Sans Souci.
 Bejisa spawned a tornado in Grand-Gaube and Poudre d’Or.
 Rainfall and gusty winds also affected portions of Madagascar.
 Later, Bejisa produced high waves along the coast of KwaZulu-Natal in South Africa.